 I assume the 9200 has the Integrated Audio (on the motherboard audio).
 Since there is problems with the "old" Soundblaster card, remove that and enable the integrated audio in the BIOS and then install the sound drivers for that and see if you can play MIDI.
 That will get the potential problem with the SoundBlaster hardware MIDI synths out of the way.

-The Vista SigmaTel (integrated audio) driver is HERE.
+The Vista SigmaTel (integrated audio) driver is HERE <ADMIN NOTE: Broken link has been removed from this post by Dell>.
 That should work OK with Win 7.

 "Ah well, I guess we are all really just Microsoft's R&D department."
 How is that a fair statement.
 You had a perfectly good working system and you chose to upgrade it to the latest generation of operating system.
 MS is not responsible for oem drivers, that is the responsibility of the oem whether it be ATI, Creative or Dell.
 If you want the latest and greatest then you must be prepared to pay for the priveledge which has historically been the case.

 Thanks again Fireberd.
 Actually the problem just got a lot more odd.
 The MIDI files I have on my computer and those on some websites will not play.
 I get the message saying the files are either corrupt or the codec that was used to compress the files originally is missing.